Observer-dependent locality of quantum events: Equivalence with the process matrix formalism

 Finally, we prove the converse of Thm.~\ref{thm:frames_implies_pure}, thus showing that pure processes are equivalent to causal frames of reference. \begin{theorem} If $W$ is a pure process with matching input and output dimensions $d_{A_I} = d_{A_O}$, $d_{B_I} = d_{B_O}$, $d_P = d_F$, then its induced map $\mathcal{G}$ admits a decomposition into causal frames as in Def.~\ref{def:process_rel}. \end{theorem}

-\begin{proof} Make all parties except one of them (here we take Alice w.l.o.g.) perform a fixed unitary; in the bipartite case there is only Bob performing the fixed unitary $U_B$, but the argument applies for any number of parties.
+\begin{proof} Have all parties except one of them (here we take Alice w.l.o.g.) perform a fixed unitary; in the bipartite case there is only Bob performing the fixed unitary $U_B$, but the argument applies for any number of parties.
 Then $\mathcal{G}(\cdot, U_B)$ defines a linear function that maps the unitaries of Alice to unitaries from $P$ to $F$.
-Using Theorem~\ref{thm:gen_marcus} on the map $U_A \mapsto \mathcal{G}(U_A, U_B)$ gives us that either
+Theorem~\ref{thm:cheung} applied to the map $U_A \mapsto \mathcal{G}(U_A, U_B)$ gives us that